woven-baker/test-cpp/module2/02_inheritance/unit7Challenges.md

 };
 ```

-# Challenge 4 (Level 6): Designing a Class Hierarchy with Abstract Classes and Virtual Functions

-Design a class hierarchy for geometric shapes.
-Your hierarchy should include an abstract base class named Shape with a pure virtual function getArea().
-Create two derived classes, Rectangle and Triangle, that inherit from the Shape class.
-Implement the getArea() function in both derived classes to compute the area of the respective shapes.
-Test your class hierarchy by creating objects of both Rectangle and Triangle and using their getArea() functions to verify correct results.

-# Challenge 5 (Level 6): Implementing a Class Hierarchy with Multiple Inheritance
+# Challenge 4 (Level 6): Implementing a Class Hierarchy with Multiple Inheritance

 Research and implement a class hierarchy using multiple inheritance.
-Design three classes: MusicalInstrument, ElectronicDevice, and Synthesizer.
-The MusicalInstrument class should have a virtual function playNote() that takes an integer representing the note's frequency and outputs the corresponding note.
-The ElectronicDevice class should have a virtual function turnOn() that outputs "Device turned on" and a virtual function turnOff() that outputs "Device turned off."
-The Synthesizer class should inherit from both MusicalInstrument and ElectronicDevice, and implement all the required virtual functions.
-Test the Synthesizer class by creating an object, turning it on, playing a note, and turning it off.
+Design three classes: `MusicalInstrument`, `ElectronicDevice`, and `Synthesizer`.
+The `MusicalInstrument` class should have a virtual function `playNote()` that takes an integer representing the note's frequency and outputs the corresponding note.
+The `ElectronicDevice` class should have a virtual function `turnOn()` that outputs "Device turned on" and a virtual function `turnOff()` that outputs "Device turned off."
+The `Synthesizer` class should inherit from both `MusicalInstrument` and `ElectronicDevice`, and implement all the required virtual functions.
+Test the `Synthesizer` class by creating an object, turning it on, playing a note, and turning it off.

-# Challenge 6 (Level 6): Customizing Standard Library Containers with Inheritance
+# Challenge 5 (Level 6): Customizing Standard Library Containers with Inheritance

-Research and implement a custom container class that inherits from the C++ Standard Library std::vector class.
-Add a new member function called getMean() that calculates and returns the mean (average) value of the elements in the container.
+Research and implement a custom container class that inherits from the C++ Standard Library `std::vector` class.
+Add a new member function called `getMean()` that calculates and returns the mean (average) value of the elements in the container.
 Assume the container will store integers.
 Test your custom container by adding a series of integer values, retrieving the mean, and verifying the result.

-# Challenge 7 (Level 6): Designing a Polymorphic Container
+# Challenge 6 (Level 6): Designing a Polymorphic Container

 Design a polymorphic container that can store pointers to objects of different classes derived from a common base class.
-Start by creating an abstract base class called Drawable with a pure virtual function draw().
-Create two derived classes, Circle and Square, that inherit from Drawable.
-Implement the draw() function in each derived class to output a simple text representation of the respective shapes.
-Create a container class called Scene that can store pointers to Drawable objects.
-The Scene class should have a member function render() that calls the draw() function for each object stored in the container.
-Test your polymorphic container by adding Circle and Square objects to a Scene and rendering the scene.
+Start by creating an abstract base class called `Drawable` with a pure virtual function `draw()`.
+Create two derived classes, `Circle` and `Square`, that inherit from `Drawable`.
+Implement the `draw()` function in each derived class to output a simple text representation of the respective shapes.
+Create a container class called `Scene` that can store pointers to `Drawable` objects.
+The `Scene` class should have a member function `render()` that calls the `draw()` function for each object stored in the container.
+Test your polymorphic container by adding `Circle` and `Square` objects to a `Scene` and rendering the scene.